 Which Type of Roofing Is Right For Your Home?

 The type of roofing material you choose for your home will affect your home's functionality and appearance for many years to come.
 Many homeowners find it difficult to pick the right type of roofing for their home.
-Knowing the difference between the various types of roofing materials as well as the advantages and disadvantages of each can help homeowners make their decision.
+Knowing the difference between the various types of roofing materials, understanding the costs involved with a new roof as well as the advantages and disadvantages of each can help homeowners make their decision.

 There are, however, a few downsides to asphalt shingles.
 In areas that are shady and wooded, this roofing material can easily grow moss and become damaged in a way that requires roof repair.
 Asphalt only lasts about 20 years, which is a relatively short period of time in the roofing world.
 Homeowners who install a new roof on their home may need to start saving for a replacement roof shortly thereafter to ensure that they have enough to cover the roof the next time it needs to be replaced.